 Mina Abdullah Refinery was built in 1958 by the American Independent Oil Company (AMINOIL) before it was fully acquired by the State of Kuwait in 1977.
 It was renamed “Kuwait Wafra Oil Company” as a national company before the transfer to KNPC in 1978.
-It had then merely one refining unit with 30,000 bpd capacity.
-MAB undergone expansion projects, which increased its capacity to 145,000 bpd.
-Then modernization project in 1988 (MAB RMP) boosted the refining conversion capabilities and its capacity to 240,000 bpd.
-The existing units were revamped, new units were built and the export facilities were developed.
-The new 15 units used the most advanced technologies at that time to produce low-sulfur and high value light petroleum products.
+It possessed back then merely one Refining Unit with 30,000 bpd capacity.
+MAB has undergone expansion projects, which resulted in increased capacity of 145,000 bpd, then a modernization project in 1988 (MAB RMP) boosted the refining conversion capabilities and its capacity to 240,000 bpd.
+The 15 new Units utilized the most advanced technologies at that time to produce low Sulfur and high value light petroleum products.
 MAB current capacity is 270,000 bpd.

 Production capacity 270,000 bpd of crude oil

 Located 53 km South Kuwait, directly on the Gulf coast